holochain/docs-pages/src/install.md

 nix-shell https://holochain.love --run "hc scaffold example forum"
 ```

-Select the UI framework you prefer.
+When prompted, select the UI framework you prefer.

 When the project setup completes the following commands to run the Holochain app: